 - List Effects including some parameters and keyframes.

 - EDL-X groups all video and audio clips into as few tracks as possible.
-Each video track gets its own EDL, with synch audio in the same EDL.
+Using the 'CMX 3600 Strict' list format, each video track gets its own EDL, with synch audio in the same EDL.

 - Source names can be read directly from the FCP XML file, or from the QuickTime files used in the project.